https://www.lemonlawprotector.com/wp-content/uploads/2022/10/int-hero-mobile-360.jpg

 • Unlike other Lemon Law firms, our lawyers don’t charge any fees upfront

-If you have purchased or leased a new or certified pre-owned used GMC car, truck, SUV, or van and discovered a defect that affects the use, value, or safety of the vehicle, you may have a “lemon.”
+If you have purchased or leased a new or used GMC car, truck, SUV, or van and discovered a defect that affects the use, value, or safety of the vehicle, you may have a “lemon.”
 Under the California Lemon Law (also known as the Song-Beverly Consumer Warranty Act), auto manufacturers are obligated to repair a vehicle that is defective within a reasonable amount of time or a reasonable number of repair attempts.
 If the defect still cannot be fixed, the vehicle is referred to as a lemon.

 In California, a “reasonable” number of repair attempts is not a specific number.
 It is determined on a case-by-case basis.
 However, under the Lemon Law Presumption, it is presumed that a vehicle is a lemon if the defect occurred within 18,000 miles or 18 months of delivery and receives two or more repair attempts for a defect that could cause serious bodily injury; four or more repair attempts for a defect that affects the use, value or safety of the vehicle; or has been out of use due to repairs for more than 30 cumulative days.